6 Day Ride and Sightseeing Adventure

 2. Hire of photographer for a day/half day

-3. Upgrade to Hotel accommodation can be arranged.
+3. Upgrades to Hotel accommodation can be arranged.
+Check out the following link for upgrade details www.horsebackridingtoursireland.com/accommodation

-4. Extra night of accomodation at the end of the trip
+4. Extra night of accommodation at the end of the trip

 5. Itinerary planning for non-riding partners such as for Golf, fishing, sightseeing, genealogy.
 Check out our Out of Tack page and our itinerary planning website at www.premierexperiencesni.com